fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 23
 ### Food and Nature
 - _HAE_, 89--110 (4: Technology and Taste).
-- Lecture
-This lecture covers the relationship between the general categories of "food" and "nature" and how that relationship reflects humans relationship to nature generally.
+- Lecture on the relationship between the general categories of "food" and "nature" and how that relationship reflects humans relationship to nature generally.

 #### Noteworthy
 - Frederick L. Kirschenmann, "Food as Relationship", _Journal of Hunger & Environmental Nutrition_, 3:2-3, 106-121.